TILOS-AI-Institute/MacroPlacement/Docs/CodeElements/README.md

 The hyperparameters given in Extended Data Table 3 of the [Nature paper](https://www.nature.com/articles/s41586-021-03544-w.epdf?sharing_token=tYaxh2mR5EozfsSL0WHZLdRgN0jAjWel9jnR3ZoTv0PW0K0NmVrRsFPaMa9Y5We9O4Hqf_liatg-lvhiVcYpHL_YQpqkurA31sxqtmA-E1yNUWVMMVSBxWSp7ZFFIWawYQYnEXoBE4esRDSWqubhDFWUPyI5wK_5B_YIO-D_kS8%3D) are used.
 (Additionally, Circuit Training explicitly sets reconst=1 and dbglvl=0.)

-* (2) The hypergraph that is fed to hMETIS consists of macros, macro pins, IO ports and standard cells.
+* (2) The hypergraph that is fed to hMETIS consists of macros, macro pins, IO ports, and standard cells.
 The "fixed" file generated by [Grouping](https://github.com/TILOS-AI-Institute/MacroPlacement/blob/main/CodeElements/Grouping/README.md) process, is also fed as  .fix input file to hMETIS.